Dyang0/Personal-Man-Page/README.md

 - recalling commands (this includes gdb commands for debugging)
 - effective debugging (use of gdb extensions, formatting, etc)

-*I may add to this list in the future
+*I may add to this list in the future as I learn more from other projects

 ## Recalling Commands
 cat